fabiomagagnin/alphabet-counter/README.md

 ## To run
 `npm run count 53` (this will print 53 values, from A to BA.
-53 can be any integer bigger then zero)
+53 can be any integer bigger then zero) `npm run count-async 2000000` (this will show the name of the column 2 millions)

 ## To run the tests
 `npm run test`

+## Asynchronous aproach
+The `Digit` class is synchronous, which means that counting until a big number would block the event loop.
+For avoinding this, in the `index-async.js` I show one possible async aproach.
+It was made with two intervals `setInterval()`, one responsible for counting and other for showing the status and comproving that the event loop is not bloked.
+Try counting until 2 millions for exemple, in my computer it tooks about 30 seconds.

 ## What you'll see here
 - The logic to make the alphabet counter